Drift Stack — Identity → Frame → Boundary → Ledger → Drift → Correction

 Every maintenance action is an external correction layer acting against inevitable drift.

 AI systems behave much the same way structurally.
-Instead of metal shavings, worn bearings, weakening springs, and degraded oil, the drift accumulates inside the informational state of the system itself.
+Instead of metal shavings, worn bearings, weakening springs, and degraded oil, drift accumulates inside the informational state of the system itself.

 Assumptions become slightly distorted.
 Context becomes stale.
 Relationships become misweighted.
 Memory becomes inconsistent.
 Internal representations slowly separate from external reality.

 Nothing appears broken at first.
 The system still runs.
 The outputs still sound coherent.
+But underneath the surface, tiny deviations can continue accumulating until the system is no longer operating from valid state.

 Healthy systems are not systems without drift.
 Healthy systems are systems with continuous correction.